 Think about how you can redefine Christmas time as a positive and exciting time with your partner, friends and family.
 Hopefully time off work, time with friends and time for self-care.
 A time for starting new traditions with your partner and friends, so that Christmas becomes a time to look forward to.

 If you are struggling this Christmas please be kind to yourself and talk to someone that understands, so you can talk honestly about how you feel and get the support you need.
-I know it could be even more difficult than usual, but there are lots of people who can support you.

 I wanted to share some tips to help you get through the Christmas holidays.
 I know how tough it can be, so take small steps and do what you need to do to get through it.